-If a breach is deemed to be sufficiently harmful the Council will make every attempt to encourage those responsible for a breach to resolve the issue voluntarily, negotiation is not always effective.
+If a breach is deemed to be sufficiently harmful the Council will (in most cases) make attempts to encourage those responsible for a breach to resolve the issue voluntarily, however negotiation is not always effective.
 If informal negotiations have been unsuccessful, and the Council feels that the planning breach has significant harmful effects, formal enforcement action will usually be taken.
 There are numerous ways in which formal action can be taken, and this depends on the type, seriousness and harmfulness of the breach.
-In some cases dealing with planning enforcement can be a lengthy and complex process, involving appeal, prosecutions before the case is resolved.
-For more details of actions that can be taken see Appendix 1.
+In some cases, dealing with planning enforcement can be a lengthy and complex process, involving appeals and prosecutions before the case is resolved.
+For more details of the actions that can be taken see Appendix 1.

-Planning enforcement notices issued by the Council are kept on the Planning Register and are available to view by the public on request.
-The Council is working towards having these available on the Council's website.
+Planning enforcement notices issued by the Council are kept on the Planning Register and are available to view on the Council's website.